facebook/sapling/_src/commands/pr.md

 | `-s`| `--stack`| `false`| also include draft ancestors|
 | `-m`| `--message`| | message describing changes to updated commits|### link

-indentify a commit as the head of a GitHub pull request
+identify a commit as the head of a GitHub pull request

 A PULL_REQUEST can be specified in a number of formats: